MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: Ablation Studies

-The ablation studies on the number of layers and their size in the encoder's projects are presented in Table \ref{table:projector_ablations}.
-When the number of layers is bigger than one in the projector, it consists of blocks with linear layers, batch normalization, and ReLU activation.
+The ablation studies on the number of layers and their size in the encoder's projects are presented in Table~\ref{table:projector_ablations}.
+When the number of layers is larger than one in the projector, it consists of blocks with linear layers, batch normalization, and~ReLU activation.
 We always keep the last layer linear.
-We show the best classification results are shown when the projector consists of 3 layers, each with $8192-8192-8192$ neurons.
+We show that the best classification results are observed when the projector consists of three layers, each with 8192-8192-8192 neurons.